Jump to full remarks

 Virginia Tech seeks to further advance innovation through its core commitment to diversity and inclusion in the STEM fields, building diverse communities of discovery comprised of global citizens with different ideas, beliefs, perspectives, experiences, identities, backgrounds, and cultures.

-We look forward to working with NCEAI to advance the participation of underrepresented groups in our innovation ecosystem.
+We look forward to working with CI2 to advance the participation of underrepresented groups in our innovation ecosystem.

 President, Iowa State University

 Good afternoon.
-It’s great to be with you, and I am excited for Iowa State to participate in the National Council for Expanding American Innovation.
+It’s great to be with you, and I am excited for Iowa State to participate in the Council for Inclusive Innovation (CI2).

 The work of the council intersects with two of our most important—what I would call “mission imperatives:”